ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 The script extracts the header and use it for html files.
 You can customize the style by modifying `lib/lib_add_head_tail_html.rb`.

+`html` directory contains all the necessary html files.
+So if you want to upload the html files to your own web site, just upload the files in the `html` directory.

 ## Generate latex files and a pdf file

-Src.md files can be translated to latex files.
-You need pandoc to do this.
+You need pandoc to convert .src.md files to latex source files.

 Type `rake latex` to generate latex files.